Danack/php-rfc-strict-operators/README.md

 ## Motivating examples

-The following section demonstrates code that is written logical, but has illogical results.
+The following section demonstrates code that is written logically, but has illogical results.

 ### Mixed type comparison